 Michael Pollan’s quote summarises my tip.
 “Eat food”, not too much, mostly plants”

 It encompasses three great bits of food advice which effectively summarises the literature on nutrition and health.
 Eat food- referring to wholefood, and not supplements.
-This supports various literature that suggest that a food-first approach is generally best over supplements. ”Not too much”- recognising that we need to balance our food to maintain a healthy weight.
-“Mostly plants” – this recognises the literature that support plants are a strong theme in a healthy diet.
+This supports various literature that suggests that a food-first approach is generally best over supplements. ”Not too much”- recognising that we need to balance our food to maintain a healthy weight.
+“Mostly plants” – this recognises the literature that supports plants are a strong theme in a healthy diet.

-Aidan Muir from Ideal Nutrition and Fuel Your Life
+Aidan Muir from Ideal Nutrition

 Matthew Benetti is a Masters of Nutrition and Dietetics student at Flinders University.
 He has previously completed a Bachelor of Nutrition and Food Sciences.